bradylane/muzikstando-docs/_posts/2012-07-22-above-the-clouds.md

 ---
-title: Test Markdown
-img: /photos/path2.jpg
-order: 2
+title: Above the Clouds
+img: {{ site.baseurl }}/photos/Above the Clouds.jpg
 ---

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.